Getting Past The First Few Minutes Of One-On-One Conversation

 Sometimes we'll be happy to talk about this stuff.
 However, asking and answering these small talk questions can also feel rote and uninspired.
-As I go into more detail about in this article, their main purpose is to cast around for a subject that's more engaging for each of you.
+As I explain more in this article, their main purpose is to cast around for a subject that's more engaging for each of you.
 Their predictability also gives each person a low-effort cushioning period so their nerves and on-the-spot feelings can dissipate.

 So play along.
 Here's what you can do to help speed up the process of moving past them:

 - When someone asks you a question, give them a meaty enough response, even if the topic is something you've been asked about a million times and find dull to talk about.
-Like, if they ask you about your job, don't just say, "I'm an accountant."
+Like, if they ask you about your job, don't just say, "I'm an interior designer."
 If they know about the field they may have more to say, but otherwise you'll leave them hanging.
 Instead, go into a tad more detail about what you do and what's unique about it.
 If you like your job, say why.
-If you don't, bring up the neat thing you'd rather be doing .
+If you don't, bring up the neat thing you'd rather be doing.
 There are lots of options.
-Either way, give them plenty of 'jumping off points' so they'll have an easier time coming up with a follow up question that takes the conversation in a more original direction.
+Either way, give them plenty of "jumping off points" so they'll have an easier time coming up with a follow up question that takes the conversation in a more original direction.
 Or if you really don't want to answer a question, have a way to change the subject and keep the momentum going.

 - As soon as the other person mentions anything semi-interesting, grab onto that and use it to move away from the routine exchange.
 Like if you ask them what they do for fun, and they say they like watching movies, ask them about which ones they've seen recently and what they thought of them, or make a comment on a good film you've seen yourself.